Shader Interfaces

 the variable.

-Built-in Interface Block
+Built-In Interface Block

 Shader built-in variables meeting the following requirements define the built-in interface block.
 They must